Big Valley Ranger District

 Doublehead Ranger District

-Doublehead Ranger is named for Doublehead Mountain which lies approximately 3 miles south of Clear Lake and the Clear Lake National Wildlife Refuge.
+Doublehead Ranger District is named for Doublehead Mountain which lies approximately 3 miles south of Clear Lake and the Clear Lake National Wildlife Refuge.
 The district is bounded on the west by the Klamath and Shasta-Trinity National Forests and completely surrounds the Lava Beds National Monument.
 To the north is the Oregon Border and the eastern boundary with the Devil's Garden Ranger District bisects the Modoc Plateau.
 Many of the famous battles of the Modoc War took place on what are now the Doublehead Ranger District and the Lava Beds National Monument.

 Devil's Garden Ranger District